- What Makes Free Data Recovery Software the Best

 Quick scans with EaseUS took about two seconds in our testing for a 518GB partition, while deep scans took close to two hours.
 All of our tests resulted in successful recovery of our test files, as you can read about in our full EaseUS Data Recovery Wizard review.

-Stellar Phoenix provides adequate support, but EaseUS goes above and beyond, with some of the most responsive and accurate technicians we’ve encountered.
+EaseUS goes above and beyond with support, with some of the most responsive and accurate technicians we’ve encountered.
 Email and live chat are both offered.
 For self-help, the company also has a thorough and searchable knowledgebase.

 For users willing to purchase a license, RAID recovery for servers and network-attached storage (NAS) devices are also supported.